Mission Statement:

 ATAA carries out its mandate by connecting with members online and on traditional platforms, providing information about therapy services, practices, and training opportunities between and amongst the vibrant ATAA membership, Anthroposophic community, art therapy professionals and others interested in Integrative Health.

-What is Anthroposophic Therapeutic Arts?
+What are Anthroposophic Therapeutic Arts?

-Anthroposophic Therapeutic Arts is based on the work of Dr. Rudolf Steiner and Dr. Ita Wegman, the founders of Anthroposophic Medicine.
+Anthroposophic Therapeutic Arts are based on the work of Dr. Rudolf Steiner and Dr. Ita Wegman, the founders of Anthroposophic Medicine.
 Various individuals further developed the therapeutic artistic work, including Dr. Margarethe Hauschka and Liane Collot d’Herbois, in the areas of Painting and Light, Color and Darkness work.
 Artists Beppe Assenza and Gerard Wagner also evolved therapeutic approaches out of their work.
 The therapeutic visual arts also include Drawing and Sculpture, as well as Metal Color Light Therapy.

 For over a hundred years, starting in the early 1920’s, Anthroposophic Therapeutic Arts have played an integral part in Anthroposophic Medicine’s multidisciplinary approach to health and illness on all levels.
 Based on a deep understanding of the human being from an Anthroposophic perspective, an extensive training in the therapeutic arts, and a well-grounded understanding of what supports health and can cause illness, therapists are able to support and encourage patients to actively intervene in their pathological process and, through artistic activity, stimulate their own healing resources.